-READER: We raise cattle in Tennessee and have been having issues with abortions in our fall-calving herd.
-This past fall, we had three abortions.
-All heifers get two rounds of a modified IBR, BVD, PI3, BRSV with lepto.
-The whole herd gets CattleMaster VL5 once a year.
-We have a hayfield that we mow for a first cutting, but we use it as pasture after that.
+We raise cattle in Tennessee.
+We have been having issues with abortions in our fall-calving herd.
+This past fall we had three abortions.
+All of our heifers get two rounds of a modified IBR, BVD, PI3, BRSV with Lepto.
+The whole herd gets VL5 once a year.
+We have a hay field that we mow for a first cutting, but we use it as pasture after that.
 That seems to be when our problems started.
-Could this be something they are eating?
+Could the abortions be caused by something they are eating?

-Dr. McMillan: Certainly, there are plants that can induce abortion.
-Ponderosa pine needles, locoweed, broom snakeweed, moldy sweet clover and many types of grasses and weeds that accumulate nitrates have been linked to abortions.
-That said, infectious agents are the most commonly identified causes of abortion in cattle.
+Certainly, there are plants that can induce abortion.
+Ponderosa pine needles, locoweed, broom snakeweed, moldy sweet clover and many grasses and weeds that accumulate nitrates have been linked to abortions in cattle.
+That said, infectious agents are actually the most commonly identified causes.

-Even in the best-managed herds, a 1 to 2% abortion rate is considered normal.
-Some have even suggested 5% as acceptable, but I get concerned at anything over 1%.
+Even in the best-managed herds, a 1% to 2% abortion rate is considered normal.
+Some have even suggested 5% as an acceptable rate, but I get concerned about anything over 1%.
 Each producer must decide when abortions need aggressive investigation.

-Ideally, the fetus and placenta should be submitted to a diagnostic laboratory for testing.
-Labs may use different testing protocols but often include histopathology (microscopic exam of tissues), bacterial culture, viral isolation, PCR (polymerase chain reaction) testing and others.
-Paired serum samples two to four weeks apart are often used to identify changing tiers to viral, bacterial and protozoan pathogens.
-Even with this aggressive approach, diagnosis of abortion is difficult.
+Ideally, when an abortion takes place, the fetus and placenta should be submitted to a diagnostic laboratory for testing.
+Labs may use different testing protocols, but often include histopathology (microscopic exam of tissues), bacterial culture, viral isolation, PCR testing, and others.
+Paired serum samples two to four weeks apart are often used to identify changing tiers of viral, bacterial, and protozoan pathogens.